VeraCrypt, an open source tool available on all major operating systems, is well-suited to meet the data encryption needs of virtually any media team.

 VeraCrypt is an open source volume management tool compatible with macOS, Windows, and Linux systems.

-Because it is available on all major operating systems (macOS, Linux, and Windows), VeraCrypt is an ideal tool for teams geared towards cross-platform sharing (e.g. sharing encrypted storage in a mixed team of macOS and Windows users).
+Because it is available on all major operating systems (macOS, Linux, and Windows), VeraCrypt is an ideal tool for teams geared towards cross-platform sharing (e.g. sharing encrypted storage in a mixed team of Mac and PC users).

 MacOS users listen up — If your team is composed entirely of macOS users, you don’t have to worry about sharing across different operating systems and can stick with Disk Utility, which is already installed on your device.
 You can refer to our Disk Utility guide to get started.